-Coconut macaroon thumbprints will make a wonderful addition to your Passover menu.
+Coconut macaroon thumbprints are going to be a fantastic addition to your Passover menu.
 Lenny made coconut macaroons for our Valentine’s dinner at home, and that is when I found out they are his favorite cookie.
-All these years, and I have been serving him chocolate chip!
-As he was making these coconut macaroon thumbprint, he mentioned that we should put them on the site to share with our readers who celebrate Passover.
-We just realized that Passover is literally around the corner, so we got busy baking, so we could share a fresh plate with you.
+All these years, and I have been serving him a chocolate chip cookie.
+As he was making these coconut macaroon thumbprints, he mentioned that we should put them on the site to share with our readers who celebrate Passover.
+We then realized that Passover is literally around the corner, so we got busy baking, so we could share a fresh plate with you.

 The idea of making these macaroons into a thumbprint cookie came to mind a couple different ways.
 The first being a jar of Rare Bird Passion Fruit Preserves that has been begging me to open it up, trust me it was hard to not just open this jar and eat it with a spoon.
 It is amazing.
 The second inspiration came from Ken over at the Hungry Rabbit, he made a coconut cake that I cannot shake from my thoughts.
 Originally, I was planning on making a birthday cake for moi, and marrying the two together.
 It didn’t happen, and lucky for us, because these thumbprint cookies are to die for!
 Don’t you agree, that coconut and passion fruit are meant to be together?
 This recipe is great made into a traditional macaroon or as a thumbprint cookie using your favorite jam, so have some fun with it.
 And remember …. either way they are a sweet little kiss!

 Other Passover Desserts you may enjoy: